-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Under Standard Option, the calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
-The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+- Standard Plan: calendar year deductible: \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - Basic Plan: calendar year deductible: \$1,500 per person (\$3,000 per Self Plus One enrollment, or \$3,000 per Self and Family enrollment). - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION OF SOME SURGICAL PROCEDURES.
 Please refer to the prior authorization information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.